Yasunori Suzuki

-Yasunori Suzuki (鈴木泰徳, Suzuki Yasunori) was a Japanese serial killer who robbed and killed three women in Fukuoka Prefecture in between December 2004 and January 2005, raping two of them.
+Yasunori Suzuki (鈴木泰徳, Suzuki Yasunori) was a Japanese serial killer who robbed and killed three women in Fukuoka Prefecture between December 2004 and January 2005, raping two of them.
 He was sentenced to death for his crimes, and executed in 2019.

 Early life

 Suzuki became obsessed with women's underwear in junior high school and often stole it.
-Suzuki got married in 1999, and had a child.
+He got married in 1999, and had a child.
 However the marriage did not last, and he got divorced in September 2004.

 Murders

 On December 12, 2004, at around 23:40, 18-year-old vocational school student Nana Kubota was walking in a park in Iizuka, when she was attacked, raped and strangled with her scarf.
 Suzuki tried to steal her wallet, but was frightened off by a passer-by.

 On December 31, at around 7 o'clock, 62-year-old seasonal worker Toshiko Onaka was stabbed in the chest and back with a kitchen knife on the streets of Kitakyushu, with Suzuki stealing her bag and wallet, containing 6,000 yen.
 Onaka would later die from her injuries.

 On January 18, 2005, at around 5:30, 23-year-old office worker Keiko Fukushima was attacked at a park in Fukuoka's Hakata-ku ward.
 Suzuki originally planned to rape her, but refrained from the idea due to fear of being seen by a passer-by.
 He then stabbed Fukushima to death with a kitchen knife, stealing her mobile phone, purse and bag, which jointly contained around 46,000 yen.

 On March 8, the investigators received a signal from one of the victims' phones, which was being used in Nōgata.
 They tracked down the signal and caught Suzuki red-handed trying to embezzle a business.
 He had been using the phone for a dating service.
 35-year-old Yasunori Suzuki was arrested two days later on suspicion of committing the murders.

 At the time of the murders, Suzuki was in debt of a total of 8 million yen, accumulated from drinking, gambling at pachinko machines and paying for online dating services, following a failed marriage.